 The main aim was “to describe the relationship between food groups and the time of day when they were consumed, and how such relationships may vary by the status of type 2 diabetes” however the results were not related to the main aim.

 RESPONSE: We used CA as a tool to generate hypotheses.
-Healthier foods were more consumed earlier in the day.
-Unhealthy foods that were flagged up when they were more often to be consumed at night.
-We did describe the associations between food groups and the time of consumption in the first step when searching for potential unhealthy foods from the CA step.
-We must apologize that the previous figures were difficult to read and have been replaced with re-produced figures according to the requirement of the journal.
-We hope the revised paper and the figures are able to show what was conducted and studied more clearly in our study.
+CA showed that healthier foods tended to be consumed earlier in the day.
+Unhealthy foods appeared to be mostly associated with night consumption (sugary/energy dense foods, snacks, alcoholic beverages) ..
+We did describe the associations between food groups and the time of consumption in the first step when searching for potential unhealthy foods in the CA step.
+We must apologize that the previous figures were difficult to read and have been replaced with newly produced figures according to the requirement of the journal.
+We hope the revised paper and the figures are able to show what was conducted and studied more clearly.

 You should explain the ethical statement.

 RESPONSE: The NDNS-RP, funded by Public Health England and the UK Food Standards Agency, is registered with the ISRTCN registry under study ID ISRCTN17261407 and received ethical approval from the Oxfordshire Research Ethics Committee.
+This has been added in the text.